DEX3333/Completion-Exemplar-Card-v1/exemplar-card-v1.md

 Under the **Personal** tab, prompt with your sprint objective title.

-The Task Node will generate your first task.
+The Task Node will generate your first task!

 You’ll have the option to **Accept**, **Amend**, or **Refuse**.